 This recipe for Instant Pot Hard Boiled Eggs is the best way to cook perfect hard boiled or soft boiled eggs!
-If you’re looking for a fool proof, mess proof way to cook eggs that turn out perfect every time, this recipe is for you.
+If you’re looking for a fool proof, mess proof way to cook eggs that turn out perfect every time, this recipe is for you!

 Living beneath your privledges?

 If you have an Instant Pot and aren’t cooking your hard boiled or soft boiled eggs in the Pot, you’re living beneath your privileges!
 Seriously.
 This method for cooking eggs will change your life.
 And if you don’t have in Instant Pot yet, put it on your list of small appliances you need.
-The price hovers right around $79 for the 6 quart model (the one I use the most).
+The price hovers right around $75 for the 6 quart model (the one I use the most).

 Why does this happen?
 A chemical reaction occurs between the sulfur in the egg whites and yolks when the eggs are cooked for too long, creating the unattractive green ring around the yolk.
 It doesn’t effect the taste and isn’t harmful to your health, but doesn’t make for a pretty hard boiled egg!
 Follow this recipe, and you’ll eliminate the dreaded green ring.

-Last words on Instant Pot Hard Boiled Eggs
+A few more tips for cooking Instant Pot Hard Boiled Eggs

 Does size matter?
 I experimented with small to extra large eggs, I found the time of cooking to be the most important factor.
 The eggs cooked for the exact same time whether small or x large turned out almost identical doneness.
 Here are photos according to cooking time: